claudiulodro/multithreaded-knowledge/README.md

 # multithreaded-knowledge
-A WordPress plugin for learning platforms powered by browsing the internet.
+A decentralized education platform powered by all the information already on the internet.